STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 5.1.4 ensure that the product(s) of the Services are of satisfactory quality;

-5.2 In the event that CSM becomes aware of any discrepancy, error or deficiency in the Services, it shall notify the Supplier In the event that any discrepancy, error or deficiency in the Services is discovered during the Term, the Supplier shall CSM’s approval, without delay and at its own cost, rectify such discrepancy, error or deficiency or re-perform such Services.
+5.5 In the event that CSM becomes aware of any discrepancy, error or deficiency in the Services, it shall notify the Supplier immediately.
+In the event that any discrepancy, error or deficiency in the Services is discovered during the Term, the Supplier shall with CSM’s approval, without delay and at its own cost, rectify such discrepancy, error or deficiency or re-perform such Services.

-5.3 If required to attend a CSM (or its client’s) site, the Supplier and its staff and representatives and all those acting under its authority shall comply with all site requirements as notified to the Supplier.
+5.6 If required to attend a CSM (or its Underlying Client’s) site, the Supplier and its staff and representatives and all those acting under its authority shall comply with all site requirements as notified to the Supplier.

-5.7 The Supplier remains responsible at all times for its personnel and for any persons appointed by it or associated with it to provide the goods and/or services and shall ensure that its personnel have all the necessary permits, licences, skills and experience to provide the Services.
-For the purposes of these standard terms a person associated with the Supplier includes any sub-contractor of the Supplier which must have been approved in advance in writing by CSM.
+5.10 The Supplier remains responsible at all times for its personnel and for any persons appointed by it or associated with it to provide the goods and/or services and shall ensure that its personnel have all the necessary permits, licences, skills and experience to provide the Services.
+For the purposes of these standard terms a person appointed by or associated with the Supplier includes any sub-contractor of the Supplier which must have been approved in advance in writing by CSM (or, if CSM’s Underlying Client assumes the contract under clauses 13.10 or 13.11, the Underlying Client).

-6.1 Protected Marks means any trademarks, trade names, logos, designs or similar graphics which may be advised to the Supplier by CSM as being protected and/or any name or logo of CSM (or its client).
+6.1 Protected Marks means any trademarks, trade names, logos, designs or similar graphics which may be advised to the Supplier by CSM as being protected and/or any name or logo of CSM (or its Underlying Client).

 6.2 The Supplier agrees that it shall not: